Agentless Nutanix AHV backup. Prism API-coordinated snapshots, native Nutanix CBT, cross-cluster and cross-hypervisor restore, full multi-tenancy.

 Concurrency

-Multiple VMs and multiple disks per VM are processed concurrently. concurrent_vms=2 controls the number of VMs being pre-staged simultaneously; concurrent_disks=4 controls parallel disk reads per VM.
-The backend uses Rust’s crossbeam-channel for bounded producer/consumer queuing between the iSCSI reader and the PTCOMM emitter.
+Multiple VMs and multiple disks per VM are processed concurrently. concurrent_vms=2 controls the number of VMs being pre-staged simultaneously; concurrent_disks=4 controls parallel disk reads per VM, using bounded producer/consumer queues between the iSCSI reader and the data emitter.

 Pros and cons